-Step 2: Now, pick up a different item of clothing in your suitcase that you typically try to avoid wearing unless you have to.
+Step 2: Now, pick up a different item of clothing in your suitcase that you typically try to avoid wearing.
 Notice the difference in how it makes you feel.
-Did you get a slight frown on your face or make a little sigh. *That* is an item that does not spark joy.
+Did you get a slight frown on your face or make a little sigh?
+That is an item that does not spark joy.

 Now that you have an idea of the muscle you are trying to strengthen let’s get started!

-Applying the KonMari Method to My Nomadic Travel Life
+How I Applied the KonMari Method to My Suitcase Packing

-Below I walk you through the process of how I applied Marie Kondo’s methodology and the spirit of tidying up to my full-time travel life.
+Below I walk you through the process of how I applied Marie Kondo’s methodology and the spirit of tidying up to my full-time travel suitcase packing.

 With the KonMari method clothes will always be the starting point.
-It may seem overwhelming but really is great because it creates some quick wins and helps you to start strengthening your “spark joy” muscle.
+It may seem overwhelming but really is great because it creates some quick wins and helps you start strengthening that “spark joy” muscle.

-For all categories, you always want to start with putting all items into a single pile.
+For all categories, step 1 is put all items in that category into a single pile.

 At the time of going through my clothes, I had switched seasons from a New Zealand winter/spring to an Australian summer then back to New Zealand for fall.
 And then I was skipping the next winter and headed to Asia for another summer. 🤦♀️ Needless to say my clothes were a mess!

-So my quick wins were letting go of my winter clothes that were taking up space and were no longer needed.
+My quick wins here were letting go of my winter clothes that were unnecessarily taking up space.
 I did keep a couple of warmer items (that still sparked a lot of joy) for those cooler nights.

-But many of the items I was grateful to start to letting go of like those socks with holes in them and that itchy top.
-I could feel the weight being lifted off me with each item I decided to stop carrying. (insert lame joke about carrying around baggage) 😆
+But many of those items I was grateful to start to letting go of like the socks with holes in them and my itchy top.
+I could really start to feel the weight being lifted off me (insert lame joke about carrying around baggage).

-I will admit that during this process I also ended up with a short list of “items to replace”.
-These included an ill-fitting pair of jeans and two bras that no longer fit.
-SIGH.
+During this process I also ended up with a short list of “items to replace”.
+These included an ill-fitting pair of jeans and two bras that were way past their prime.

 I carry 2 Vera Bradley pouches – 1 for makeup and 1 for toiletries.
 Plus I had spilled over into a small plastic bag- it was TOO MUCH!

-I went through all of my bags and was able to hand pick a few items to get rid of/focus on using up to lighten the load.
+I went through all of my bags and was able to hand pick a few items to get rid of or focus on using up to lighten the load.

 Now I have space in both pouches again and I’m not struggling to force the zippers closed.
 I also purchased another medium size pouch in Bali (part practical, part souvenir) to hold all of my sunscreen and larger toiletry items.
 This greatly helped with organization and packing.

-As a Digital Nomad, electronics are very important.
+As a Digital Nomad, our electronics are everything.

-If you are a gadget lover, this category might be a bit more challenging for you.
-I see it as the Digital Nomad version of the books category.
+If you are a gadget lover, this category might be a bit challenging for you.

-Everything else got a serious second look including my 2 sets of headphones, car charger, auxiliary cord, backup phone charger, back up NZ adapter, and how I store them.
+Everything else got a serious second look including my 2 sets of headphones, car charger, auxiliary cord, backup phone, backup phone charger, back up NZ adapter and other country adapters.

 Depending your business, your necessary items and the gadgets you travel with may look different than mine.

-I don’t really have that many electronics that I use on a regular basis and most aren’t very big so I don’t think I let go of anything in this category, but it did give me a good opportunity to re-organize all of them.
+I don’t really have that many electronics that I use on a regular basis and most aren’t very big so unless something wasn’t working it got to stay.

-So if your new drone is your baby that brings joy whether you use it for business or not – keep it!
+So if your new drone is your baby that brings you joy, whether you use it for business or not, keep it!